fwupd/fwupd/docs/building.md

 3. **fwupdtool**: The debugging tool developers use to find problems and to run new code, as root

 The `fwupdtool` binary does most of the things that `fwupdmgr` does, but without talking to the system fwupd instance.
-It is a lot easier to run `fwupdtool` with just one plugin (e.g. `--plugin-whitelist vli`) than running the daemon and all the plugins.
-You might have to wait 5 seconds and then read thousands of lines of debugging to see the `printf()` you added in a new plugin with the daemon, but with `fwupdtool --plugin-whitelist vli --verbose get-devices` it’ll be in a few lines, and instant.
+It is a lot easier to run `fwupdtool` with just one plugin (e.g. `--plugins vli`) than running the daemon and all the plugins.
+You might have to wait 5 seconds and then read thousands of lines of debugging to see the `printf()` you added in a new plugin with the daemon, but with `fwupdtool --plugins vli --verbose get-devices` it’ll be in a few lines, and instant.

 Within the development environment wrappers have been setup to allow launching `fwupd`, `fwupdtool` or `fwupdmgr` very similar to a host system.